-Heterotropics is an independent research and curatorial platform operating in Amsterdam since 2016.
-Arising from the intimacy between the linguistic “trope” and the geographical “tropic,” Heterotropics is a fictitious concept relating language, space and collective imagery.
+Heterotropics was an independent research and curatorial platform operating in Amsterdam from 2016 until 2018.
+The project investigated the immaterial and material remnants of colonial desire and exotic projection within cityscapes as well as museum collections, looking at and performing imagined geographies.
+Arising from the intimacy between the linguistic “trope” and the geographical “tropic,” Heterotropics is a fictitious concept relating language, space and the collective imagery.

 For more information on the single chapters, please click on the CHAPTERS page above.